netroute-js/hussar/README.md

 >
 >    @HussarApplication // it injects the Hussar's application
 >    private Application application;
 >
+>    @Autowired // it's possible to inject Spring Application's beans into the test instance
+>    private ObjectMapper objectMapper;
+>
 >    // you can use application's object method to get the physical endpoint - i.e. EndpointHelper.getAnyEndpointOrFail(application)
 >